yhoang/drfz/README.md

 # drfz
-different projects and function collection in R
+Different projects and function collections in R

-long description will follow when manuscript is published
+These are the re-analyses on mass cytometry data, divided in different subsets and machine learning algorithms.